Elijah-w15/Catalyst/README.md

 expected value across those scenarios (green minus red), squashed to 0 to 1, then weighted by how well trusted, independent news corroborates the thesis.

-**Φ (phi)** is the real scoreboard: your basket's return vs. the same dollars in the S&P 500 over the same dates. Φ = 1.00 matched the market; above 1.00 beat it.
-Users are ranked by their average Φ across ELO tiers (Bronze to Masters), so the leaderboard shows who is actually beating the market, not who is loudest.

 Connect a broker (Alpaca / IBKR) to deploy a basket for real; positions reconcile back into your Φ.

 ## The vision

-A paid ETF-builder and brokerage passthrough on top of a free, public, S&P-beating leaderboard.
+A paid SaaS ETF-builder and brokerage passthrough on top of a free, public, competitive S&P-beating leaderboard.
-Anyone can post a thesis and prove it with results.
+Anyone can post a thesis and have it tracked against the S&P for a spot on the ranked ladder.

 ## Tech